Skip to main content

 Pa amb Tomàquet

-Catalan-style bread rubbed with fresh tomato, drizzled with olive oil, and sprinkled with salt.
-Simple, delicious breakfast or tapa.
+Bread rubbed with ripe tomato, drizzled with olive oil, and finished with a pinch of salt, Catalan style.
+It works as breakfast or a quick tapa.

 Allergens: